rikhuijzer/phd-thesis/chapters/discussion.typ

 This, so called overfitting, would be an unfair and most likely unreliable prediction.
 To mitigate this, we can focus on both prediction and explanation @hofman2021integrating since overfitting is less likely to happen if we understand why a model makes certain predictions.

-With our renewed focus on predictive performance, we found that not all prediction were suitable for our research, because of a lack of stability, interpretability, or predictive performance.
+With our renewed focus on predictive performance, we found that not all prediction models were suitable for our research, because models had a lower stability, interpretability, or predictive performance.
 In an attempt to improve this, we implemented our own version of the Stable and Interpretable RUle Sets (SIRUS) algorithm, and evaluated its predictive performance on multiple dataset, see Chapter 3.
 In the end, SIRUS scored very similar in predictive performance to linear regression, see Table #citefig(<perf>).
 This was surprising as the linear regression and SIRUS models fit the data very differently.